msyk/FMDataAPI/README.md

 - 2020-08-23: [Ver.21]
     Bug fix about the field referencing of a related field without any portals.
 Thanks to frankeg.
     Checked on the FileMaker Server 19.
+- 2021-02-10: [Ver.22]
+    Setting the timeout value about cURL.
+Thanks to @montaniasystemab.
+Also thanks to @AnnoyingTechnology for correcting.

 ## API Differences between ver.8 and 7.
 ### FMDataAPI class